19 Years Ago: Led Zeppelin Manager Peter Grant Dies

 Prior to meeting Led Zeppelin guitarist and prime architect Jimmy Page during their brief shared tenure with the Yardbirds, Grant had worked his way up from a sheet-metal factory to club stagehand and bouncer, with stints as film and TV actor and professional wrestler (he stood 6’5”, and nearly as wide), along the way.

-In 1963, he was hired by equally legendary music impresario Don Arden, who put him to work managing artists like Chuck Berry, Gene Vincent, the Animals and, eventually, the Yardbirds — all the while displaying the sort of heavy-handed management techniques that he’d later put to good use on behalf of Led Zeppelin.
+In 1963, he was hired by equally legendary music impresario Don Arden, who put him to work managing artists like Chuck Berry, Gene Vincent, the Animals and, eventually, the Yardbirds — all the while displaying the sort of heavy-handed management techniques that he’d later put to good use for Zeppelin.

 It was Grant who negotiated Zeppelin’s unprecedented beneficial contract with Atlantic Records, zealously guarded the band’s interests against meddling music-business sharks and bootleggers alike and altered the concert business almost single-handedly by demanding historic monetary guarantees from promoters.